cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 To resolve this ambiguity, the encodings in this section specify the sign of the y-coordinate in terms of the input to the encoding function.
-We take this approach for two reasons: first, this covers elliptic curves over any field in a uniform way, and second, it gives implementors leeway to optimize their square-root implementations.
+Two main reasons support this approach.
+First, this covers elliptic curves over any field in a uniform way, and second, it gives implementors leeway to optimize their square-root implementations.

 ## Exceptional cases {#map-exceptions}